swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Detailed design

 Property wrappers are essentially sugar wrapping a given declaration with compiler-synthesized code.
 Retaining this principle, a function can now be called with the wrapped and projected values.
 Namely, annotating a parameter declaration with a property-wrapper attribute changes the declaration’s type to the backing storage, and prompts the compiler to synthesize the wrapped and projected values.
-When the function is called the compiler will, also, insert a call to the appropriate property-wrapper initializer.
+Furthermore, when the function is called the compiler will insert a call to the appropriate property-wrapper initializer.

 ### Function-body semantics

 Attaching a property wrapper to a parameter makes that parameter a computed variable local to the function body, and changes the parameter type to the backing wrapper type.
-The type of the parameter is only observable in compiled code - [unapplied references to functions with property-wrapped parameters](#unapplied-function-references) will not use the backing wrapper type.
+The type of the parameter is only observable in compiled code - [unapplied references to functions with property-wrapped parameters](#unapplied-function-references) will not use the backing-wrapper type.

 The transformation of function with a property-wrapped parameter will be performed as such: